-We are pleased to acknowledge the further review and re-adoption in October 2021 of the previously prepared Risk Management & Assessment Register, which we consider remains appropriate for the Council's present needs.
+We are pleased to acknowledge the further review and re-adoption in March 2025 of the previously prepared Risk Management & Assessment Register, which we consider remains appropriate for the Council's present needs.

-We have examined the current year's insurance schedule with Hiscox and consider that cover continues to be appropriate for the Council's present needs with Employer's and Public Liability cover both in place at £10 million, together with Fidelity Guarantee cover at £500,000.
+We have examined the current year's insurance schedule with Zurich and consider that cover continues to be appropriate for the Council's present needs with Employer's and Public Liability cover both in place at £10 million and £12 million respectively, together with Fidelity Guarantee cover at £250,000.

 We have previously noted that the Council's play areas are subject to periodic inspections by a member who provides a verbal report to the Council.
 This is supplemented by an annual inspection undertaken by a suitably qualified agent who provides the Council with a formal report.
-We are pleased to that, following our recommendation last year, more formalised records are now being maintained.
+We are pleased to note that, formalised records are maintained.